jonbrenner/sfc/README.md

 EXAMPLES

-Prompt the user for a comment and add the comment and last command in history to the file in SPC_FILE environment variable.
+Prompt the user for a comment and add the comment and last command in history to the file in SFC_FILE environment variable.
 SFC_FILE="${HOME}/cheat.md" sfc

 Print the comment, command at 101, and each command from 90-95 to STDOUT.
 Commands are outputed in the order specified.